Table of Contents

 It is crucial to carefully evaluate the offshore vendor and their capabilities before signing a contract.
 This includes understanding their pricing structure, ability to deliver high-quality service and track records for completing tasks on time and within budget.

 Begin by shortlisting potential offshoring development businesses; once you’ve chosen at least 5 suitable companies, make a comparison between them.
 It’s worth considering analysing their range of services, the perks they provide, their expertise domains, and especially, their pricing models.
 ODCs normally offer these pricing models:

 - Fixed-priced project: suitable for simple projects with little or no additional tasks occurring outside the pre-determined scope.

-- Capacity model and Dedicated team model: provide a more flexible way to calculate your project’s costs.
+- Capacity model and Dedicated software development team model: provide a more flexible way to calculate your project’s costs.

 When signing an agreement with ODCs, you also need to devise a comprehensive written contract that clearly defines the parties’ duties, payments, etc.

 Although offshoring software development is lucrative to enterprises, it also contains many challenges, including poor communication, cultural differences, loose progress tracking, etc., that may result in low performance.
 Misunderstanding because of the language and location barriers also leads to the unnecessary delay of the project.

 Besides, low costs offered by the partner also bring the potential risks of poor work quality along.
 Cheaper is not always better, and regularly, the vendors that offer cheap rates lack the necessary skill sets, which eventually reflects in subpar results and delayed timelines.
 Notwithstanding all assurances and good intentions, there is no guarantee that the vendor will meet your expectations.

 How to Deal?